chenxyzl/pitaya/docs/configuration.rst

     - 15
     - int
     - Maximum number of retries to reconnect to nats for the server
-  * - pitaya.cluster.rpc.server.grpc.port
-    - 3434
-    - int
-    - The port that the gRPC server listens to
   * - pitaya.concurrency.remote.service
     - 30
     - int